Conflux-Chain/conflux-doc/docs/EVM-Space/RPC_Compatibility.md

 ## Data verifiability

-Beblow fields can not guarantee the verifiability
+Below fields can not guarantee the verifiability

 ### Block

+* hash
 * stateRoot
 * receiptsRoot
 * transactionsRoot